I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Some wealthy people are extraordinarily generous with their money – think Warren Buffet, Bill Gates, or Larry Ellison.
+Some wealthy people are extraordinarily generous with their money―think Warren Buffet, Bill Gates, or Larry Ellison.
 Others are so cheap they take off their glasses when they’re not looking at anything, or they’re so miserly they won’t pay attention, or whatever lame joke you can think up.
-With some it’s an obsession that reaches the point where they deny themselves normal comforts such as warmth and proper food in order to save money.
+With some, it’s an obsession that reaches the point where they deny themselves basic comforts, such as warmth and proper food, in order to save money.

 The Daily Mail notes that the 18th-century politician John Elwes lived "almost like a tramp, squatting in uninhabited homes and eating rotten food rather than see it go to waste.

 ". . . he would ride to London from his constituency on an old nag, sustaining himself with little more than a boiled egg, and bedding down under hedgerows."